anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-intro.md

 ## Checks
 You should do these checks on Moodle:
+* Complete the Homework Partner Preference form if you want a partner for the first homework
 * Join CampusWire and post an introduction in "General" with the following:
     * Your preferred name and optionally your pronouns
     * Your class year